 Tag Archives: teacher training

-Maybe it is obvious, but it is something I’ve come to appreciate only after years of experience: mathematics is logic driven, and teaching and learning mathematics is centered on teaching and learning logic.
-I find this to be true philosophically, … Continue reading
+by Mark Saul Maybe it is obvious, but it is something I’ve come to appreciate only after years of experience: mathematics is logic driven, and teaching and learning mathematics is centered on teaching and learning logic.
+I find this to … Continue reading

 By Yvonne Lai, University of Nebraska – Lincoln and Heather Howell, Educational Testing Service Consider how you would respond to two different versions of a question.
 In the first, you are asked to solve a high school mathematics problem.
 In the second, some high … Continue reading